-The EN442 standard is a measuring standard that puts an end to the large number of different values that have previously been used, and provides an accurate reference for comparing different appliances.
+The EN442 standard is a measuring standard that puts an end to a large number of different values that have previously been used and provides an accurate reference for comparing different appliances.
 The 75/65/20 system has been chosen for this reference value.
-This is a realistic starting point for choosing an appliance that that provides sufficient heat with a low water temperature.
+This is a realistic starting point for choosing an appliance that provides sufficient heat with a low water temperature.

 On exceptionally cold days, the water temperature may increase slightly, but for most of the heating season, it will be much lower.
 Since this fixed reference level is not always used in practice, we are also continuing to give the values for the traditional 90/70/20 system which we calculate according to the guidelines of the new EN442 standard*.

 *This information has been reproduced courtesy of Jaga Belgium.

 While the EN442 standard is the benchmark to which radiators should be manufactured, it is only one indicator for the end product.
 Be sure to insist on a radiator where you can be guaranteed that the country of origin is renowned for design, manufacturing quality, and minimising waste and harm to the environment.